nsidc/qgreenland/doc/user/tutorials/video-series-overview.md

-In this video series (~1 hour total), you will become familiar with QGIS, download and browse the QGreenland Core data package, and explore the basic geospatial data anlysis tools that make QGreenland a powerful tool for research, education, and local decision making.
+In this video series (~1 hour total), you will become familiar with QGIS, download and browse the QGreenland Core data package, and explore the basic geospatial data anlysis tools that make QGIS and QGreenland powerful tools for research, education, and local decision making.
 The video tutorial series contains 7 short video sessions.